Beef Sirloin Steak with Pepperoncini and Caper Relish.

 In a small skillet, heat olive oil.
 Add garlic, onion and sautee until soft, about 3 minutes.
 Add remaining ingredients and keep warm to steep the flavors while you grill the steak.
 Cook steak about 7 minutes, turning once.
 Meat thermeter should read around 130 for medium rare.
 Let steak rest for 5 minutes.
 Slice and top with relish.

-For a great summer meal, I usually don’t serve anything more than a fresh green salad with a grilled steak, however, I did serve this with a tangy and sweet corn relish that I needed to use up, which leads me to another “cute bowl alert” See below.
+For a great summer meal, I usually don’t serve anything more than a fresh green salad with a grilled steak, however, I did serve this with a tangy and sweet corn relish that I needed to use up.
 We served with a Barossa Valley Glaetzer Shiraz Granache.
 Most certainly a big enough wine to stand up to that plate bursting with flavors.

 Beef Sirloin with Pepperoncini and Caper Relish…It’s What’s For Dinner